 FOOD FOR CHILDREN provides a daily meal to more than 70 children at Madame Samson’s house in Petion-Ville.
 Children in an extremely impoverished community on the island of La Gonave also receive food.
 Two ORPHANAGES—Le Foyer des Filles de Dieu, operated by Paula Thybulle, and La Maison L’Arc-en Ciel—are in twinning relationships and receive support from individual donors.

 Since the earthquake, COMMUNITY DEVELOPMENT accounts for a significant part of our work.
 We are partnered with Catholic Relief Services in a pilot project to build sturdy, long-lasting shelters for property owners in the Christ Roi district.
 Masonry classes for vocational training, which began before the earthquake, continue.
 A solar-powered water purification system operates at our Christ Roi campus and provides safe water to our neighbors.

 EMERGENCY RELIEF was the central concern in 2010, and the effort to help Haitians who suffered losses in the earthquake is ongoing.
 Years before the earthquake, we responded to extraordinary needs caused by hurricanes, tropical storms and other natural disasters.
 We also have reached out to individuals, families and groups in other times of despair.

-Through our non-profit shop, HAITI'S BACK PORCH in Middletown, Connecticut, we financially support hundreds of artisans in Haiti.
-The shop sells a wide range of art, crafts and other goods.
-Sales are made at the shop, at various craft events throughout the year, and online.
+Through HAITI'S BACK PORCH we financially support hundreds of artisans in Haiti.
+We sell a wide range of art, crafts and other goods.
+Sales are made at various craft events throughout the year, and online.